YasinAlhadi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-7_program that prints the lowercase alphabet in reverse program that prints all the numbers of base 16 in lowercase 9_program that prints all possible combinations of single-digit numbers
+7_program that prints the lowercase alphabet in reverse program that prints all the numbers of base 16 in lowercase 9_program that prints all possible combinations of single-digit numbers 11_program prints all possible different combinations of three digits